muhai-project/marl_language_games/README.md

 Download Miniconda from [this website](https://docs.conda.io/en/latest/miniconda.html) and follow the installation instructions.
 If you are prompted to add Miniconda to your `.bash_profile` or `.zshrc`, accept.
 For the changes to take effect and use `conda` from the command line, you must restart the Terminal.
 At the time of writing, the Miniconda website suggests to install Miniconda with Python 3.7.

 The `environment.yml` file presents in this repository makes it easy to recreate the `emrl` conda environment that was used to develop this project.
 This file lists all necessary packages and their version numbers.
-To create a new environment, called `emrl`, from this file, run:

-`conda env create -f environment.yml`
+You can use the Makefile to setup this environment.

+1. To recreate the `emrl` conda environment that was used to develop this project, run:
+   - `make install_env1`
-If the environment was successfully created, you can activate it by running
+2. If the environment was successfully created, you can activate it by running

-`conda activate emrl`
+   - `conda activate emrl`

-You should see the prompt of your Terminal change from `(base)` to `(emrl)`.
+   - You should see the prompt of your Terminal change from `(base)` to `(emrl)`.
+3. Then to install the `emrl` package into the newly create `(emrl)` environment, run:
+   - `make install_env2`
+   - You should see the `emrl` package when listing all dependencies of the environment through `conda list`.